-For details on account receivables and allowance for impairment, please refer to Note 6(c).
+For details on account receivables and allowance for impairment, please refer to Note 6(b).

-The amount of revenue recognized for years 2023 and 2022 that was included in the contract liability balance at the beginning of the period were \$126,171 thousand and \$109,756 thousand, respectively.
+The amount of revenue recognized for years 2024 and 2023 that was included in the contract liability balance at the beginning of the period were \$140,684 thousand and \$126,171 thousand, respectively.

-(r) Employee compensation and directors' remuneration
+(q) Employee compensation and directors' remuneration